a23956491z/all_notes/Computer Vision/Image Processing.md

-image processing:
+purpose of image processing:
-* improve prctorial information
+* improve pictorial information for human
-* redner it
+* redner it for autonomous machine

 1. Sharpen : enhacing the edges
 ![](https://i.imgur.com/Uk82EJU.png)